lwazi71/Web_API_Phase2_TCSS460/README.md

 - We found that we had slight struggles with writing Postman tests.
 We took some time to help each other help understand.
 - Issues with understanding how to work with our current database and more specifically using and writing SQL queries.
 - Found that we were overcomplicating some of our routes and quickly fixed that.

+## Final Production Sprint

+### Contribution

+- **Jacob Klymenko** - Wrote functionality, documentation, and unit tests for a custom GET normal and small image covers by book ID route.
+Updated POST create book and GET book by ISBN to match the project's HTTP response guidelines.
+Updated Apidoc and all tests for their routes.
+Handled merging branches into dev and main.
+Wrote authentication validation functionality for email.
+- **Lwazi M Mabota** - Wrote functionality, documentation, and unit tests for the GET book by title.
+Updated GET all books paginated to match the project's HTTP response guidelines.
+Wrote authentication validation functionality for password, role, and phone number.
+Updated Apidoc and all tests for their routes.
+- **Thomas Le** - Wrote functionality, documentation, and unit tests for the DELETE book by ISBN.
+- **Owen Orlic** - Wrote functionality, documentation, and unit tests for DELETE range or series of books (delete all books by certain author).
+Updated GET books by author, GET books by rating range, and PATCH book ratings routes.
+Updated Apidoc and all tests for their routes.
+Updated his previous to match the project's HTTP response guidelines.

+### Meetings
+- **Monday, May 5 (10:30 AM - 11:30 AM)** - Discord Voice Chat
+    - Discussed plan for remaining tasks to finalize backend.
+Decided who would be incharge of what routes that still had to be written and tested.
+- **Friday May 9 (11:15 AM - 1:15 PM)** - Discord Voice Chat
+    - Moved books.ts to the closed route.
+Discussed updating code, documentation, and tests to all work with authentication.
+Additionally, dicussed updating HTTP responses on all routes to keep everything uniform with the project's response guidelines.
+- **Sunday May 11 (5:30 PM - 7:30 PM)** - Discord Voice Chat
+    - Merged all our updated and new code into dev branch.
+Handled all resulting merge conflicts.
+Reran Apidocs and merged dev into main marking the finish of the production web API.

+### Comments

+- We have realized that we should have separated routes into separate files to avoid the continous merge conflicts that were encountered.
+- After Thursday lecture, we figured out that we need to update all our routes that are returning a book response and have them match the project's HTTP response guidelines.